-Not only are collagen creams popular for anti-aging, but collagen supplements have gained a large following, as well.
+Not only are collagen creams popular for wrinkle reduction, but collagen supplements have gained a large following, as well.

 But before you go out and buy collagen supplements or skin care products for yourself, we’re here to break down the information out there about what collagen is and the potential role it plays in helping maintain firm and wrinkle-free skin.
 Read on to learn more.